some-ip-com/open-someip-spec/src/someip-compat.rst

 FindService entries shall always set the Minor Version to ANY (0xffff ffff), so that changing the Minor Version of a Service does not require changes on the peer.

 .. feat_req:: 🎯
+    :id: feat_req_someipcompat_1216
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+ECUs shall subscribe to Eventgroups independently of the Minor Version of the Service.

+Note: Changes that only affect the Minor Version changes are compatible changes.

+.. feat_req:: 🎯
     :id: feat_req_someipcompat_1198
     :reqtype: Requirement
     :security: NO